 Best Fit & Projected Draft Position

-I think the team that will put CJ Henderson in the best position to succeed is the San Francisco 49ers.
-They need a cornerback 2 to play across from Richard Sherman and Henderson would be a great fit.
-The Niners play a lot of man coverage as well as cover 3 zone, which would utilize his speed and ability to read the quarterback while minimizing his “wandering eyes” problem because he would be lined up in a deep zone with the whole play in front of him.
-He could also learn technique and strategy from one of the best cornerbacks of all time in Richard Sherman.
+I think the San Francisco 49ers will put CJ Henderson in the best position to succeed.
+They need a cornerback two to play across from Richard Sherman and Henderson would be a great fit.
+The Niners play a lot of man coverage as well as cover three zone, and the latter would utilize his speed and ability to read the quarterback while minimizing his wandering eyes.
+As a bonus, he would learn from one of the best cornerbacks of all time, Richard Sherman.

-Could Henderson fall to 13?
-Yes.
-Will the Niners take him there if he does?
-Probably not.
-They need a wide receiver one more than they need a second corner and they will have their pick of a very talented litter in this year’s wideout class.
+Henderson could fall to the 13th slot in the draft, but I doubt the Niners would take him there.
+They need a talented wide receiver to pair with Deebo Samuel more than they need a second corner and they will have their pick of a very talented litter in this year’s wideout class.
 I think Henderson will end up with the Atlanta Falcons.
-I don’t think Henderson is a top-15 player.
-He’s a top-10 athlete with top-5 speed, but football isn’t just physical gifts.
-However, Henderson is very popular amongst scouts and has top-10 draft stock rumors floating around, so why would he end up with the Falcons?
+However, Henderson is very popular amongst scouts and has top-10 draft stock rumors floating around, so how could he end up with the Falcons at the 16th pick?

-Atlanta has been rumored to trade up in this draft to grab a top corner or pass rusher.
+There are rumors that Atlanta could trade up in this draft to grab a top corner or pass rusher.
 They are looking to trade into the top-12, and I wouldn’t be surprised if they grabbed him there, or even if he fell to them at 16.
 Anything could happen with Henderson on the 23rd of April, but look for the Falcons to trade up to the Jaguars’ ninth pick or the Browns’ 10th pick to draft CJ Henderson.